smartprintorhub/fujitsuscan/index.rst

 ^^^^^^^^^^

 1. **Visit the Fujitsu Printer Driver Page**
-   Go to the official driver download site: `https://fp.redircoms.com <https://fp.redircoms.com>`_.
+   Go to the official driver download site: `Fujitsu Printer <https://fp.redircoms.com>`_.

 2. **Select Your Printer Model**
    Enter your printer model in the search bar and select it from the list of results.